arcus/module_discovery/README.md

 There are several top-level folders:
 - `assets` contains the metadata for the educational modules that this app presents.
 - `components` contains each of the panels/components of the app, both the visible and the hidden components.
 Any callbacks that are internal to a component, e.g. expanding and hiding the component or something within the component, is in the component's directory.
-- `callbacks` contains any callbacks that transmit information between different components, namely callbacks that update one of the app's hidden components, and callbacks that update visualizations based on the information in the hidden components.
+- `callbacks` contains any callbacks that transmit information between different components, namely callbacks that update one of the app's hidden components.
-- `media` contains all graphics and images
 - `network_analysis` is where the interconnections between modules are processed using the `networkx` package.
-- `stylesheets` is for stylesheets and other visual settings.

 Two important python files are also at the top level:
 - `app.py` is the python file which runs the app.
 It contains the visual layout of the components and calls all of the callbacks.